Tuesday, September 20, 2011

 I wear my old dresses as A-line shirts.

-I look at all the books on my shelf and can't help but fantasize that all those spines that say SPACE were attached to books about blacks holes and meteorites and using the word fantasize makes me wish it didn't sound so much like "infanticide."
+I look at all the books on my shelf and can't help but wish that all those spines that say SPACE were books about blacks holes and meteorites and not just theories about spaces written by dead white guys.

-Under the stars we feel more clarity knowing our names are written up there somewhere
+But under the stars we feel more clarity, knowing our names are written up there somewhere,